Koopman-based generalization bound: New aspect for full-rank weights: Koopman-based bound of Rademacher complexity

 \subsection{Combining the Koopman-based bound with other bounds}

 In this subsection, we show that our Koopman-based bound is flexible enough to be combined with another bound.
-As stated in Subsection~\ref{subsec:invertible}, the case where our bound is tight and the case where existing bounds such as the one by \citet{golowich18} are tight are different.
+As stated in Subsection~\ref{subsec:invertible}, the case where our bound is tight differs from the case where existing bounds such as the one by \citet{golowich18} are tight.
 We can combine these bounds to obtain a tighter bound.
 For $1\le l\le L$, let $F_{1:l}$ be the set of all functions in the form